 This research builds on Professor Reuben’s longstanding interest in conflict and dispute resolution.
 His earlier research has explored the relationship between dispute resolution and law, as well as democratic governance.
 He is one of the nation’s leading authorities on confidentiality in ADR processes, and a sought-after teacher of Conflict and Conflict Management for Lawyers.

 Professor Reuben was the founding director of the Center for the Study of Conflict, Law and the Media from 2001-2015.
 The center is a partnership of the Law School and the internationally regarded Missouri School of Journalism.
-He is also a member of the American Law Institute, the Executive Committee of the AALS Section of Dispute Resolution, and founding chair of the Mindfulness Affinity Group of the AALS Section on Balance in Legal Education.
+He is also a member of the American Law Institute, the Executive Committee of the AALS Section of Dispute Resolution, and Executive Committee of the AALS Section on Balance in Legal Education.

 A journalist as well as a lawyer, Professor Reuben has a joint appointment at the Missouri School of Journalism, a world leader in media education and research.
 As a journalist, Professor Reuben covered the U.S. Supreme Court and other legal issues for the ABA Journal, the Los Angeles and San Francisco Daily Journals, and other publications for more than a decade.
 He was the founding editor and board member of Dispute Resolution Magazine, a quarterly publication of the American Bar Association, from 1996-2013.